GuerillaStudio/.github/profile/README.md

 <img width="687" alt="Guérilla.Studio" style="border-radius: 2rem" src="https://github.com/GuerillaHQ/.github/assets/2143796/da5dabd0-803b-4d81-8ffd-8145f1024953">

-A Radical Cyber Products Studio ∴ by two women and a cat in a trench-coat

 You can look at some of our projects (most of the sources are available here on our [Github orga](https://github.com/GuerillaHQ)):

 *   [CompteurDeGrève.fr](https://compteurdegreve.fr) — An indepent participation counter for the french strike of March 7th 2023 against the pension reform(/destruction)